rochellev/TheBakery.MVC.Solution/README.md

 -----

 ## Description
 * Bakery website uses the MVC model to keep track of vendors and their purchases.
+I used the To Do List project as a guide for routing the pages.

 ## Technologies Used
 * C#